 I barely managed this ascend in 2012, when I was recovering from a bad crash – the Alpe d’HuZes team trained in the area for a few days and some of us combined this with the climb up the Alpe d’Huez.

 At the time, it had only just opened up, but the summit was snow covered and freezing cold, the descent a menace to anyone’s health.

 Still, the views higher up are fantastic and this climb should be on your “to do” list.

-This part, leading up to the barrage and the breathtaking view on the Lac de Grand Maison, is also the only part were you will find some picture worthy hairpins.
-Other than that, the road is pretty much straightforward, almost meandering like a stream.
+This part, leading up to the barrage and the breathtaking view on the Lac de Grand Maison, is also the only part were you will find some picture worthy hairpins, other than the three in the descend just before it.

 I climbed this end in 2014, including the short detour to the top of the Glandon – I descended by car to Saint-Michel-de-Maurienne to continue my ride up the Télégraphe and Galibier…

 Video from the barrage by the Col Collective here.